 In terms of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aReport on Corporate Governance and Auditors' Certificate thereon form part of the AnnualReport.
 In terms of the SEBI Regulations the Board has laid down a Code of Conduct forall Board Members and Senior Management of the Company.
 The Code of Conduct has beenposted on the website of the Company.
 All the Board Members and Senior ManagementPersonnel have affirmed compliance with the Code.

 BUSINESS RESPONSIBILITY REPORT

 The Annual Accounts of the subsidiary Companies and related detailed information shallbe made available to the Shareholders of the holding and subsidiary companies seekingsuch information at any point of time.
-Further the Annual Accounts of the subsidiarycompanies are available for inspection by any Shareholder in the Registered Office of theCompany and of the subsidiary companies concerned during the office hours between 11 AM to1 PM.
-A hard copy of the details of accounts of subsidiaries shall be furnished to theshareholders on receipt of written request.
+Further the Annual Accounts of the subsidiarycompanies are available for inspection by any Shareholder in the Registered Office of theCompany and of the Subsidiary Companies concerned between 11 AM to 1 PM on working days.
+Ahard copy of the details of accounts of subsidiaries shall be furnished to theshareholders on receipt of written request.

 CONSOLIDATED FINANCIAL STATEMENTS